 - Should your business be involved in telemarketing, you should ensure that the relevant regulations, including those relating to the Do Not Call (DNC) Registry are complied with The DNC regime established under the PDPA, prohibits organisations from sending marketing messages to Singapore telephone numbers registered with the DNC Registry.

 - If your business maintains physical or electronic records of personal data, these records have to be disposed of, using appropriate methods, as stipulated in the PDPA.

-- From 1 Sep 2019 onwards, businesses will also not be allowed to make copies of individuals’ NRICs, or collect, use or disclose NRIC numbers, unless this is required by law or required to verify an individual’s identity to a “high degree of fidelity”.
+- Businesses are also not allowed to make copies of individuals’ NRICs, or collect, use or disclose NRIC numbers, unless this is required by law or required to verify an individual’s identity to a “high degree of fidelity”.

 To prevent thefts and leaks of personal data, and monetary penalties as a result, it is important to have a clear understanding of the business’ PDPA obligations.

 If you have any questions or concerns regarding PDPA compliance, consider getting in touch with one of our data protection lawyers.

 - What is a Nominee Director & How to Appoint One in Singapore (With FAQs)

 - Independent Directors: Who are They and What is Their Role?

 - Board of Advisors: Who Are They and What Is Their Role?